 Component and interoperability testing

 The position paper explains how to use the IDS Reference Testbed for developing IDS components and preparing for IDS Certification.
 Before taking a closer look at this, let’s first get clear on what the testbed is in the first place.
 The IDS Reference Testbed is a piece of open-source software that consists of basic IDS components complying to the IDS specifications for establishing connections and communication.
-These components are the Certification Authority (CA), the Dynamic Attribute Provisioning Service (DAPS), a Meta Data Broker and two Dataspace Connectors.
+These components are the Certificate Authority (CA), the Dynamic Attribute Provisioning Service (DAPS), a Meta Data Broker and two Dataspace Connectors.

 IDS Reference Testbed usage scenarios